 Interoceptive difficulty Missing internal signals (hunger, tiredness, needing toilet); building anxiety without awareness; sensory meltdowns seeming "sudden" Meltdowns that appear unprovoked; not reporting illness; forgetting to ask for bathroom breaks; emotional dysregulation escalating rapidly Teach body-scanning language; offer regular toilet breaks (not on demand, which can amplify anxiety); provide visual emotion thermometers; check-in regularly on physical comfort

 Parents and learners can identify sensory triggers, then create a profile together.
-What sensory inputs cause distress, and which help regulation?
-Fidgets, music, movement, quiet spaces or headphones can help some autistic learners when they are matched to an individual sensory profile.
+Ask which sensory inputs cause distress and which help regulation.
+Fidgets, music, movement, quiet spaces or headphones can help some autistic learners when they match the learner's sensory profile.
 See the National Autistic Society's sensory processing guidance for practical examples.

 Autism-Specific School Demand Audit

-Before setting an attendance target, ask what the school day is demanding from the learner.
-Autistic EBSA often builds from many small pressures: sound, smell, social uncertainty, transitions, adult instructions and recovery time.
+Before you set an attendance target, ask what the school day demands from the learner.
+Autistic EBSA often builds from many small pressures.
+These can include sound, smell, social uncertainty, transitions, adult instructions and recovery time.

 This audit helps a SENCO separate anxiety from access barriers.
 It also gives teachers changes they can make before a formal referral is complete.